codinglabsau/cody/README.md

 ## Features

-- Enscapsulate the project AI strategy using simple tasks defined in markdown
+- Enscapsulate the project AI strategy using tasks defined in markdown
-- Create git worktrees to your local environment, execute prompts, and create PRs on GitHub, all running in the background
+- Manage git worktrees in your local environment through simple artisan commands
+- PRs submitted automatically to GitHub with AI-generated summaries
-- Workflows can be invoked on-demand or scheduled as recurring tasks
+- Workflows can be invoked on-demand or scheduled as recurring background tasks

 ## Installation